Langtang National Park (or Lamtang National Park) offers some of the best trekking destinations after the Sagarmatha/Everest and Annapurna regions

 Yet, you’ll find that the people of Langtang remain calm and welcoming.
 When here, don’t forget to express your sympathy and help them out as much as you can.
 Our entire team at Altitude Himalaya would remain grateful to you!

 From hospitality to your stays, the people in Langtang ensure that it will be the absolute best at the heart of the Himalayas.
-You’ll mostly stay in local teahouses and lodges and try Nepalese food like Dal Bhat, along with options to pick Western food too.
+You’ll mostly stay in local teahouses and lodges and try Nepalese food like Dal Bhat, along with options to pick Tibetan and Western food too.

 Best Time to Do Treks in Langtang